 You need to 'assume breach' - expecting a sophisticated attacker will find a way into your estate and manage to stay hidden for some time.

 Assuming the attacker is already inside changes your goal to making it harder for them to move about - and easier for you to detect.
 Give them little room to cling on, and plenty of obstacles to trip them up.
+The SolarWinds incident has shown how important taking this security stance is.

 The following six recommendations explore the policies and solutions we're following to achieve 'assume breach', and our recommendations on how other organisations can adopt them too.

-Recommendation one: know the personas on your estate (identity)
+Recommendation one: Know the personas on your estate (identity)